-Recent modelling studies show that TPW rotations are likely stabilized by the contribution to the moment of inertia by the two antipodal LLSVPs, with important contributions from subducted slabs, whose relative contribution to the moment of inertia strongly change with depth (e.g., Steinberger & Torsvik, 2010; Steinberger et al., 2017).
-Observed TPW rotations about an axis of minimum moment of inertia that is close to the combined center of mass of the LLSVPs suggests that TPW may be controlled by these structures (Torsvik et al., 2012; 2014).
-TPW rotations along an axis nearly orthogonal to this 0°/11°E axis (see Figs. 6, 7) instead indicate that the reorientation of the solid Earth may (also) be controlled by other contributions to the moment of inertia tensor, e.g., resulting from large density anomalies caused by subducting slabs at relatively high latitudes ~90° from this alternative axis (Steinberger & Torsvik, 2010).
-If driven by changes in subduction configuration and slab sinking, the two approximately orthogonal axes of TPW identified here (Figs. 6, 7) roughly coincide with low-latitude subduction in the Tethyan realm for the $\sim 0^{\circ}/15^{\circ}E$ axis, whereas the $\sim 0/85^{\circ}$ E axis would correspond to changes in subduction flux in the Pacific realm.
-Our calculations show that the magnitudes of TPW are roughly equal for the two, or even slightly larger for the effects of Tethyan subduction, even though Tethyan subduction occurs at much lower latitudes than Pacific subduction (e.g., Seton et al., 2012; Vaes et al., 2019; Boschman et al., 2021).
+Recent modeling studies show that TPW rotations are likely stabilized by the contribution to the moment of inertia by the two antipodal LLSVPs, with important contributions from subducted slabs, whose relative contribution to the moment of inertia strongly change with depth (e.g., Greff-Lefftz & Besse, 2012; Steinberger et al., 2017; Steinberger & Torsvik, 2010).
+Observed TPW rotations about an axis of minimum moment of inertia that is close to the combined center of mass of the LLSVPs suggests that TPW may be controlled by these structures (Torsvik et al., 2012, 2014).
+TPW rotations along an axis nearly orthogonal to this 0°/11°E axis (see Figures 6 and 7) instead indicate that the reorientation of the solid Earth may (also) be controlled by other contributions to the moment of inertia tensor, for example, resulting from large density anomalies caused by subducting slabs at relatively high latitudes $\sim 90^{\circ}$ from this alternative axis (Steinberger & Torsvik, 2010).
+If driven by changes in subduction configuration and slab sinking, the two approximately orthogonal axes of TPW identified here (Figures 6 and 7) roughly coincide with low-latitude subduction in the Tethyan realm for the \sim 0°/15°E axis, whereas the \sim 0/85°E axis would correspond to changes in subduction flux in the Pacific realm.
+Our calculations show that the magnitudes of TPW are roughly equal for the two, or even slightly larger for the effects of Tethyan subduction, even though Tethyan subduction occurs at much lower latitudes than Pacific subduction (e.g., Boschman et al., 2021; Seton et al., 2012; Vaes et al., 2019).
 This may illustrate the stabilizing effects of LLSVPs and could allow the detailed computation of their absolute density from their contribution to the moment of inertia.

-Intriguingly, our results show a \sim 20° TPW rotation for the period between 320 and 260 Ma around an axis orthogonal to 0°/11°E axis (Fig. 7a).
-This would identify the well-constrained northward motion of Pangea during this time interval as largely a result of TPW (Marcano et al., 1999; Le Pichon et al., 2021).
+Intriguingly, our results show a ~20° TPW rotation for the time interval between 320 and 260 Ma around an axis orthogonal to 0°/11°E axis (Figure 7a).
+This would identify the well-constrained northward motion of Pangea during this time interval as largely a result of TPW (Le Pichon et al., 2021; Marcano et al., 1999).
 This is surprising, given that the LLSVPs are thought to dominate the present-day moment of inertia of the Earth (Steinberger & Torsvik, 2010) and may have remained stable and antipodal throughout the entire Phanerozoic (Torsvik et al., 2014).
-If correct, this TPW rotation would imply that the contribution of other density anomalies than the LLSVPs, likely high-latitude slabs, may contribute sufficiently to the total moment of inertia to allow them to rotate \sim 20° relative to the spin axis towards the equatorial plane.
-This could be explained by either a different mantle viscosity and/or density structure during the (Late) Paleozoic, e.g., driven by a large volume of subducting slabs in the upper mantle at high latitude, driving the supercontinent and its surrounding subduction zones towards the equator.
-Alternatively, it may be explained by LLSVPs that were smaller, less dense, or mobile prior to \sim 260 Ma.
-We note, however, that the estimates of pre-260 Ma TPW are strongly influenced by the choices in either reference frame computation (the 'optimized' mantle reference frame of Müller et al. (2022) that keeps Pangea nearly fixed to the ambient mantle to reduce continental plate motion) or TPW computation (keeping the TPW axis fixed at $0^{\circ}/11^{\circ}$ E, Torsvik et al., 2014).
+If correct, this TPW rotation would imply that the contribution of other density anomalies than the LLSVPs, likely high-latitude slabs, may contribute sufficiently to the total moment of inertia to allow them to rotate ~20° relative to the spin axis toward the equatorial plane.
+This could be explained by either a different mantle viscosity and/or density structure during the (Late) Paleozoic, for example, driven by a large volume of subducting slabs surrounding Pangea that drove the supercontinent and its surrounding subduction zones toward the equator.
+Alternatively, this may be explained by LLSVPs that were smaller, less dense, or mobile prior to ~260 Ma.
+We note, however, that the estimates of pre-260 Ma TPW are strongly influenced by the choices in either reference frame computation (the "tectonic-rules-based" mantle reference frame of Müller et al. (2022) that keeps Pangea nearly fixed to the ambient mantle to reduce continental plate motion) or TPW computation (keeping the TPW axis fixed at 0°/11°E, Torsvik et al., 2014).